chloe-jeon/SureStart/README.md

 #### Day 28, August 2
 Today, we didn't exactly learn much, but we spent much of the day brainstorming ideas for our Create-a-Thon project, discussing problems, potential AI-related solutions to those problems, and pros and cons to each problem and solution.

+#### Day 29, August 3
+Today, I learned about identifying the exact problem that needs to be addressed and asking the right question.
+For example, there was the example of Henry Ford asking "What do you want?" and receiving "faster horses" for a response.
+Yet the real answer was "faster transportation," which Ford then solved with his Model T car.